spurcell/docs/docs/modules.md

 ```

 Though possible in the language, it obviously doesn't make sense to create a service without retaining its address - this would be doing the work of setting up a new inbox and then throwing away its address.

+The object returned in the example above isn't exactly an object in the OOP sense, but it acts like one.
+Instead of a reference to a record, it's a record of references (other data can be included of course, for instance an object ID).
+This type of object is called a *facet*.
+Note that there is simply no way to refer to the referencing environment of the services, where the object's state is maintained.
+You can only call services defined in the same environment.